CasperDash/casperdash-mobile-wallet/README.md

 **Solution:**

 1. Open by Rosetta on XCode by enable option "Open using Rosetta"
-2. Add arrm64 in "Excluded Architectures" under Build Settings tab.
+2. Add arrm64 in "Excluded Architectures" under the Build Settings tab.

-Or you could install the pod files by using this command
+Or you could install the pod files (under ios folder) by using this command

 ```bash
 arch -x86_64 pod instal